-NOTE: This story was originally published November 2, 2017
+NOTE: This story was originally published on November 2, 2017

 As Congress pays out more than 36 billion dollars in disaster relief, the General Accounting Office recommends that the federal government find ways to minimize the economic impacts of climate change.